 Strangely enough, the most common and costly mistake in lime application is inadequate moisture.
 When lime touches the moisture in the soil, a chemical reaction begins that causes heat, steam, and a rapid expansion of the lime to several hundred times its original volume.
 Sometimes additional water must be added to initiate the required chemical reaction.
 When too little water is available to completely hydrate the quicklime, water entering the soil after compaction causes expansive pressures to develop, resulting in the ground heaving; or even worse a pavement constructed on top.
 Proper incorporation of the lime into the soil is also necessary.
 It requires thorough mixing, and adequate time (approximately 24 to 48 hours) for the lime mixture to mellow (react with the soils).
 The final step requires remixing of the soil.
 Mixing and mellowing the soil should continue until there are no visible lime particles.

-Typical small scale soil drying applications are done using an agricultural disc, bulldozer or other equipment with a toothed bucket.
+Typical small scale soil and mud drying applications are done using an agricultural disc, bulldozer or other equipment with a toothed bucket.
 For large projects, speciality contractors that use specialized lime spreading equipment are often utilized.
 For smaller areas, most chemical drying operations can be done with equipment already on hand.
 Lime products must also be used with care.
 Unreacted lime is a very strong alkaline chemical that can cause burns to the skin, as well as damage other surfaces it comes in contact with.
 The pH of lime is approximately 13, which is at the very upper end of the acid-base pH range.
 Dust control and proper use of personal protective equipment are critical.
 Contractors should review the material safety data sheet before beginning lime application.

 Finally, lime isn’t a one-trick pony.
 Increasing the amount of lime mixed with the soil can also be used to modify expansive soils and stablize clayey soils.
 An appropriate mixture for these soil improvements should be determined by a qualified geotechnical engineer.
 The National Lime Association also has several publications available on their website that offers helpful guidance on using lime in construction.